 LABEL DESCRIPTION Encryption Type The encryption mechanisms used for WPA/WPA2 and WPA-PSK/WPA2-PSK are the same.
 The only difference between the two is that WPA-PSK/WPA2-PSK uses a simple common password, instead of user-specific credentials.
 Select the encryption type (TKIP or AES) for data encryption.
-Refer to Section 2.2.3 on page 29 for more information.
+Refer to Section 2.2.3 on page 27 for more information.
 Authentication Type Select an authentication method from the drop down list.
-Options are TLS , TTLS and PEAP .
+Options are TLS, TTLS and PEAP.
 Login Name Enter a user name.
-This is the user name that you or an administrator set up on a WPA/WPA2 server.
+This is the user name that you or an administrator set up on a RADIUS server.
 Password This field is not available when you select TLS in the Authentication Type field.
 Enter the password associated with the user name above.
-Certificate This field is only available when you select TLS in the Authentication Type field.
-Select a certificate used by the authentication server to authenticate the G-170S.
+Certification This field is only available when you select TLS in the Authentication Type field.
+Select a certificate used by the authentication server to authenticate the G-302 v3.
 Note: You must first have a wired connection to a network and obtain the certificate(s) from a certificate authority (CA).
-Server CA Select a certificate authority (CA) that you trust and accept any certificates signed by the CA. Otherwise, select Trust Any to accept certificates from any CA. PEAP Inner EAP This field is only available when you select PEAP in the Authentication Type field.
-Select a PEAP protocol.
-Options are GTC and MS CHAP v2.
-Back Click Back to go to the Site Survey screen to select and connect to other network.
-Next Click Next to confirm your selections and advance to the Confirm Save screen.
-Refer to Section 3.2.3 on page 41.
-Exit Click Exit to return to the Site Survey screen without saving.
+Validate Server Certificate Select the check box to check the certificate of the authentication server.